Maury (talk show): Conception and development

+The show was also inspired by Povich's previous work on A Current Affair and the soap opera format which often focused on story arcs related to paternity.
+Povich felt that the show could do "in 12 minutes" what soap operas often took months or years to accomplish.

+Topic selection

-Maury has dealt with a variety of issues across its 31 seasons, including—but not limited to—teenage pregnancy, sexual infidelity, paternity test results, uncommon illnesses, makeovers, "out of control" teenagers, transgender individuals, sperm theft, obese children, domestic violence, little people, bullying, and unusual phobias.
-After the taping of these episodes, guests are often tracked for progress, both on air and on the Maury website.
+Maury dealt with a variety of issues across its 31 seasons, including—but not limited to—teenage pregnancy, sexual infidelity, paternity test results, uncommon illnesses, makeovers, "out of control" teenagers, transgender individuals, sperm theft, obese children, domestic violence, little people, bullying, molestation, rape, murder, kidnapping, child abuse, and unusual phobias.
+After the taping of these episodes, guests were often tracked for progress, both on air and on the Maury website.
+Over time, the show narrowed its focus to include more stories based on infidelity and paternity testing since they were most popular among the show's audience.

-Episodes featuring updates on past guests are periodically aired throughout the year.
-Guests either appear in person or by video message updating Maury on their situations.
-At the end of every season, Maury does a countdown of the top 10 most memorable guests of the year, with updates on each guest.
+Episodes featuring updates on past guests were periodically aired throughout the year.
+Guests either appeared in person or by video message updating Maury on their situations.
+At the end of every season, Maury performed a countdown of the top 10 most memorable guests of the year, with updates on each guest.